 An enlarged abdomen can make owners think their dog may be pregnant, but if you know she hasn’t been in contact with any male dogs, a phantom pregnancy is more likely.

-You might even notice her nipples start to leak milk.
+You might even notice her nipples starting to leak milk.
 “This is most likely from the furthest back nipples, nearest the tail,” says Sophie.
-“If you squeeze the nipples firmly and there’s any sign of either milk or a discharge that doesn’t look like milk, this is indicative of a phantom pregnancy” says Sophie.
+“If you squeeze the nipples firmly and there’s any sign of either milk or a discharge that doesn’t look like milk, this is indicative of a phantom pregnancy,” says Sophie.

 ‘Mothering’ of soft toys or bedding

-Female dogs may also carry out destructive behaviours like digging.
+Female dogs may also carry out destructive behaviors like digging.
 While some dogs may become more lethargic, others will become more active.